 We must nurture as well as teach and protect little girls.
 When parents and a young daughter share a nurturing relationship the young girl can affirm who she is and be comfortable with the image she has of herself.
-She will see in herself the ability to stand strong even when she has to stand alone.
+She will see in herself the ability to stand strong even if she has to stand alone.
 This is the real power of self confidence and self reliance.
 The verse below, written for a young girl who was encountering some difficulty with her peers in elementary school, is an example of the inspiration and affirmation a young girl can have.

 My name is (child's name)